Sharcoux/slider/README.md

 There is an [open issue](https://github.com/facebook/react-native/issues/31843) on React Native project.
 Meanwhile, you can widen the Slider area using paddings if needed.

 ## Slider V5

+### Changelog V 6.1.0:

+ * Add CustomThumb prop to provide your own component to render the thumbs
+ * Fix the crossingAllowed property that was completely broken
+ * Improve performances

 ### Changelog V 6.0.0: